Minor in Restaurant Management

 Note: Students are also required to complete a minimum of 100 hours of approved hospitality industry employment prior to graduation.

-The restaurant management minor is open to students in any major, excluding Hotel, Restaurant and Institutional Management (HRIM) and Hospitality Industry Management (HSIM).
+The restaurant management minor is open to students in any major, excluding Hospitality Business Management (HOSP) and Hospitality Industry Management (HSIM).

 Admission is subject to seat availability (limit of 25 students per academic year); required minimum cumulative GPA: 2.5.

 Applications will be reviewed on a rolling basis.
-Applications are available at the Department of Hospitality Business Management in Raub Hall.
+Applications are available at the Department of Hospitality and Sport Business Management in Raub Hall.

 Learn more about undergraduate admissions requirements, deadlines, tuition and financial aid available to you.